CharliW90/terraform-project-auth-app/README.md

 This repo contains the endpoints for authenticating user credentials and registering new users.

+> This service should be running in a **private** subnet and **not** publicly available.
+It will be accessible via the endpoints on the smart home status service.

 ## GET /api/auth

 Should respond with status 200 and no response body - to show that api is running